SubhadityaMukherjee/AI-knowledge-base/docs/KB/quotes.md

 became natural and effortless."

 - "of all forms of human motivation the most effective one is progress."

-- "It is the process Pixar uses on their movies.
-Instead of starting with a script, they start with storyboards—or what have been described as the comic book version of a movie.
-They try ideas out and see what works.
-They do this in small cycles hundreds of times.
-Then they put out a movie to small groups of people to give them advance feedback."

-- "We don't actually finish our films, we release them."

-- "Routine, in an intelligent man, is a sign of ambition."

 - "This power of a routine grows out of our brain's ability to take over entirely until the process becomes fully unconscious."